Metacorp

 • Registration Certificate (Form 41) – For foreign manufacturers and their products

-Sale Licence
+Sale Licences

 • Required for selling, stocking, exhibiting, or distributing drugs.